mk12/sicp/docs/lecture.md

 ### Newton's method

-- Newton's method: a general method to find the zeros of functions (an $x$ such that $f(x) = 0$).
+- Newton's method: general method to find the zeros (an $x$ such that $f(x) = 0$).
-- We can use the `fixed-point` procedure to define a procedure for computing zeros using Newton's method.
+- We can use the fixed-point procedure to define a procedure for computing zeros using Newton's method.

 > Wishful thinking: essential to good engineering.
 And especially essential to good computer science.